 In just his second year he led the Broncos to a Mid-American Conference Tournament Championship, just the second in program history, after a 1-0 win over Ball State.
 Norman then led the team to a 1-0 win over No. 2 seeded Marquette for the largest upset in the history of the NCAA Women's College Cup since its reorganization.
+The Broncos eventually fell in the second round of the NCAA tournament to Notre Dame 1-0, but not before having one of the most successful seasons in school history.
 A record six Broncos were named All-MAC and the success didn't stop on the field as nine were named Academic All-MAC.
 Under Norman the team finished the season with 12 wins, a 7-2-2 MAC record and recorded a program-best 12 shutouts.

 In his first season as head coach he helped establish a tough defense, which finished as one in the top of Mid-American Conference.
-The Broncos just missed out on making the MAC Tournament but still saw four student-athletes named Academic All-MAC and Kelsey Baskins and Anina Cicerone named Capitol One Second Team Academic All-District.
+The Broncos finished 5-8-5 overall, but still saw four student-athletes named Academic All-MAC and Kelsey Baskins and Anina Cicerone named Capitol One Second Team Academic All-District.

-Norman, 29, returns to Kalamazoo and Western Michigan after a season as an assistant coach for the University of Miami (Fla.), where he helped the program to its best season in program history.
-With Norman’s help the Hurricanes won their first NCAA Tournament game in school history and finished ranked 29th in the nation, all while competing in the top-rated women’s soccer conference in the nation.
+Prior to being named head coach at WMU he spent a season as an assistant coach for the University of Miami (Fla.), where he helped the program to its best season in program history.
+With Norman’s help the Hurricanes won their first NCAA Tournament game in school history and finished ranked 29th in the nation, all while competing in the top-rated women’s soccer conference in the nation (Atlantic Coast Conference).
 Norman also helped the team to great academic success, with the Hurricanes achieving the highest GPA in the Atlantic Coast Conference.

 He was a Western Michigan’s assistant coach during the 2010 season in which he helped the team to a berth in the Mid-American Conference Tournament Championship game and helped coach WMU’s first ever MAC Offensive Player of the Year in Stephanie Skowneski.
 Helping direct the Bronco attack, team scoring increased by 18 goals from the previous season.
-Three student-athletes were named All-MAC and the team received the National Soccer Coaches Association of America academic award after finishing the year with a 3.47 GPA.
+Three student-athletes were named All-MAC and the team received the National Soccer Coaches Association of America.

 In 2007 he served as a volunteer assistant for his alma mater, the University of Notre Dame.
-During that year the Irish won the Big East regular season title, and made it to the NCAA quarterfinals before losing to eventual national champion Wake Forest University 1-0 in double overtime.
-With the Fighting Irish he helped conduct practices, worked individually with players and helped with training the goalkeepers.
+During that year the Irish won the Big East regular season title, finished 14-5-5, and made it to the NCAA quarterfinals before losing to eventual national champion Wake Forest University 1-0 in double overtime.

 Norman’s coaching experience also extends to the high school ranks, where he was the head coach of the varsity boy’s team at Rochester Adams High School in Rochester, Mich., a school he played at and won a state championship in 1999.